-Some of the best places to visit are the ones that few people know about.
+We all know that some of the best places to visit are the ones that very few people know about.
 Destinations that are on the rise, but not yet trendy, often appeal to many travelers.
 More often than not, you’ll find those places in Africa, Asia, and parts of the Middle East.

-Now, one of the leading travel search sites in Asia-Pacific and the Middle East, Wego, has listed 10 hot off-the-grid locations for adventurous travelers ready for something new.
+Now, one of the leading travel search sites in Asia-Pacific and the Middle East, Wego, is listing 10 hot off-the-grid locations for adventurous travelers ready for something new.
 Most of us are somewhat familiar with countries and territories of Vietnam, China, India, Myanmar, Saudi Arabia, Iran, and the Western Sahara.
 But, the cities listed below are letting travelers see their countries from entirely new perspectives.